RealJeeshop/jeeshop/README.md

 ### Security domain configuration
-A security domain named "jeeshop" has to be created.
+A security domain named "jeeshop" has to be created to allow BASIC authentication and Role based access to protected REST Resources, using JaaS.

+TODO, documentation of SSL configuration for securing channels.

 Sample of configuration for a standalone server: (TODO chose encryption mechanism / algo)
   ```xml